 Create the Perfect Display Ads

-Display ads come in all shapes and sizes, which means you can customize your ads to best represent your school and its message.
+Display ads come in all shapes and sizes, meaning you can customize your ads to best represent your school and its message.

-These are four different types of Google display ads you can choose from:
+These are some of the different types of Google display ads you can choose from:

-- Text ads which includes a headline and two lines of text
+- Text ads: Include a headline and two lines of text

 Example: To promote its MBA program, Warwick Business School uses a rich media display ad that includes the following banners.
 The image will automatically change based on who is looking at the ad and how they are interacting with it.